afpineda/SimWheelESP32Config/doc/Install_en.md

 Run the executable in that folder.

+## Linux bundle

+For Linux 64-bits, only. **Not tested**: please report issues at the [project page](https://github.com/afpineda/SimWheelESP32Config/issues)

+- Go to the [Releases](https://github.com/afpineda/SimWheelESP32Config/releases) page
+  and download the latest file named "**ESP32SimWheel-linux.zip**".
+  If you can't find this file, come later.
+It takes some time to build and upload this package.
+- Unzip to a folder of your choice.
+- As stated in the [hidapi page](https://github.com/trezor/cython-hidapi?tab=readme-ov-file#udev-rules):
+  *"For correct functionality under Linux, you need to create a rule file similar to this one in your [udev](https://raw.githubusercontent.com/trezor/trezor-common/master/udev/51-trezor.rules) rules directory.
+  Also you might need to call `udevadm control --reload-rules` to reload the rules."*

+Run the executable in that folder.

 ## Running from source code

 For all platforms with Python support (Windows / Linux / Mac).